john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 ## Systems Administration

-My main development environment is currently Ubuntu 15.10 running in a virtual machine on OS X. My router runs OpenWrt, and I use a fanless computer to study FreeBSD.
+My main development environment is currently Ubuntu 17.04 Zesty Zapus running in a virtual machine on OS X. My router runs OpenWrt, and I use a fanless computer to study FreeBSD.
 I also use two different VPS providers for hosting my websites.
-I do the administration of each of those systems, e.g. updates, firewall rules and other security related tasks, installing and configuring software e.g. Apache HTTP server, nginx, Postfix, Dovecot, OpenSSH, MySQL.
+I do the administration of each of those systems, e.g. updates, firewall rules, and other security related tasks, installing and configuring software e.g. Apache HTTP server, Nginx, Postfix, Dovecot, OpenSSH, and MySQL.

 ## Documentation